SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/09-Summary.md

 # In this lesson you learned:

-- Components are reusable elements.
+- Components are reusable elements
     - They are Functional and Class-based.
     ```js
     function Welcome(props) {